rfong/rflog/_posts/2021-10-14-ghostlines.md

 ### Getting rid of array slices

+When profiling, I saw that the greyscaling filter was taking 80ms, while the brighten & contrast filters took under 2ms.
+Since these operations are mathematically similar, this sounds like probably another execution performance issue with array allocation.

-I fixed a performance issue in the initial greyscale filter by getting rid of an intermediate array slice that gets taken `N_PIXEL` times.
+I found an intermediate array slice was getting taken `N_PIXEL` times, and got rid of this so I was indexing directly into `im.data`.

 Before:
 ```javascript